Cornwall Central Middle School Bylaws

 Every three years, the bylaws shall be reviewed by a committee, revised if necessary, and reapproved by the organization.

-Article XVII.
+Article XVI.
 Dissolution of the Organization

 The organization may dissolve and terminate in the following manner: